-Joints can make a variety of popping, cracking, creaking, grinding, and snapping noises, especially in the knuckles, knees, ankles, back, and neck.
+Joints can make popping, cracking, creaking, grinding, and snapping sounds — especially the joints in the knuckles, knees, ankles, back, and neck.

 This formation and collapse of bubbles is called “cavitation.”
 Synovial fluid is fluid within joints.

-The results showed the rapid creation of a cavity in the joint at the point of joint separation, and this produced the sound.
-The cavity remained visible after the noise.
+The results showed the rapid creation of a cavity in the joint at the point of separation, and the cavity remained visible after the noise had stopped.

 Tendons snapping over joints

-These noises are often heard in the knee and ankle joints when standing up from a seated position or when walking up or down the stairs.
+People often hear these noises in their knee and ankle joints when they stand up from sitting or while walking up or down the stairs.